 RMDs are calculated differently for inherited accounts.
 In this instance you can only combine accounts that are inherited from the same person, and these must also be of the same type.

-RMDs for accounts other than IRAs and 403(b) must be taken separately from each.
+RMDs for accounts other than IRAs and 403(b) cannot be aggregated.
+They must be taken separately from each account.

 Can I take money from a required minimum distribution and roll over to another retirement account if I don’t wish to spend that money?

 No. Funds from a RMD cannot be rolled over to other retirement plans or IRAs.
 After taking the RMD, however, you’re free to roll the balance of the account into another retirement account if you wish.

 Consider seeking guidance from a professional financial advisor.